-- To develop a knowledge of challenges faced by Children Looked After and Education Inclusion procedures by attending training events organised by the Local Authority and other providers. - To attend training for Designated Teachers as appropriate. - To cascade training to school staff as appropriate. - c) The name of a Governor with special responsibility for Looked After and Previously Looked After Children:
+- To develop a knowledge of challenges faced by Children in Care and Education Inclusion procedures by attending training events organised by the Local Authority and other providers. - To attend training for Designated Teachers as appropriate. - To cascade training to school staff as appropriate.

+c) The name of a Governor with special responsibility for Children in Care and Children Previously in care: